-THEMIS'S design achieves security, extensibility, and service discovery in microservice communication featuring a two-layer protocol architecture.
+Themis's design achieves security, extensibility, and service discovery in microservice communication featuring a two-layer protocol architecture.
 Its lower layer consists of two protocols that provide authenticity, confidentiality and integrity to the communicated messages.
 Its upper layer builds on the previous protocol pairs to provide a series of P2P communication and identifier management actions.
 We prove the low-level protocols secure in a strong adversary model, and discuss the resulting security properties of the upper level protocols.
-We further describe how THEMIS can serve as a building platform for a service mesh application.
+We further describe how Themis can serve as a building platform for a service mesh application.

-Our THEMIS prototype leverages the ubiquity of JavaScript powered runtime environments in serverless platforms, and is available to modern applications as an open-source library.
-We evaluate THEMIS on eight end-to-end serverless applications, as well as a number of microbenchmarks targeting standalone serverless operations.
-The key take-away from the evaluation is that the performance overhead of THEMIS (compared to an insecure baseline implementation) is minimal, while providing the security benefits described earlier.
+Our Themis prototype leverages the ubiquity of JavaScript powered runtime environments in serverless platforms, and is available to modern applications as an open-source library.
+We evaluate Themis on eight end-to-end serverless applications, as well as a number of microbenchmarks targeting standalone serverless operations.
+The key take-away from the evaluation is that the performance overhead of Themis (compared to an insecure baseline implementation) is minimal, while still providing all the security benefits described by our design.
 Our contributions can be summarized as follows:

 - Security Protocols: We propose two novel protocols for key agreement and subsequent secure communication that leverage the self-certifying identities of the participating nodes.
 This way we do not depend on a centralized root of trust like a traditional certificate authority. - Model and Proofs: We provide a detailed security analysis of the security guarantees of our protocols.
 Specifically, we prove that they achieve authentication, confidentiality and integrity for all the exchanged messages. - High-level Operations: We specify five key operations, i.e., find, store, join, update and leave that nodes execute to maintain a structured overlay organization.
-Leveraging these building blocks THEMIS achieves service discovery and extensibility in a fully decentralized manner.
-We also elaborate on the security properties that hold against several common classes of attacks that target this P2P structure. - Open-source Implementation: We implement THEMIS in about 3.3K lines of JavaScript, as a pluggable application library called Themis and built atop QuickJS-a small and embeddable Javascript engine.
-The Themis library takes care of object initialization, communication, and serialization, leveraging a JavaScript port of the NaCl Networking and Cryptography library.
-We provide an opensource release of THEMIS's implementation at github.com/atlasruntime/themis. - Empirical Evaluation: We evaluate THEMIS's characteristics across eight serverless applications as well as targeting microbenchmarks scaling between 1-1,000 nodes.
-THEMIS's security benefits come at a small-to-imperceptible cost in terms of runtime performance and only modest cost in terms of lines of code changed.
+Leveraging these building blocks Themis achieves service discovery and extensibility in a fully decentralized manner.
+We also elaborate on the security properties that hold against several common classes of attacks that target this P2P structure.

+- Open-source Implementation: We implement Themis in about 3.3K lines of JavaScript, as a pluggable application library called Themis for building serverless applications.
+The Themis library takes care of initialization and communication across a number of common protocol configurations-e.g., TCP and HTTP.
+We provide an open-source release of Themis's implementation, the example code and benchmarks presented, as well as evaluation scripts at github.com/xxx/themis and npmjs.org/xxx/themis.1 - Empirical Evaluation: We evaluate Themis's characteristics across eight serverless applications as well as targeting microbenchmarks scaling between 1-1,000 nodes.
+Themis's security benefits come at a small-to-imperceptible cost in terms of runtime performance and only modest cost in terms of lines of code changed.